yasir720/yasir720/README.md

 ​     ○ Dart :star:

-Frameworks
+<u>Frameworks</u>

-​     ○ React/React Native :star::star::star:
+​     * React/React Native :star::star::star:

-​     ○ GatsbyJS :star::star::star:
+​     * GatsbyJS :star::star::star:

 ​     ○ExpressJS​ :star::star:

 ​     ○NodeJs :star::star:

-Database :floppy_disk::cloud:
+<u>Database :floppy_disk::cloud:</u>

 ​     ○Heroku​ :star::star:

 ​     ○MongoDB :star:

 I'm currently trying to learn more about AWS and Flutter 📚

-Thanks for taking a look at my GitHub :smiley::exclamation:  I'm always interested in ways to make the world a better place  through code.
+Thanks for taking a look at my GitHub :smiley::exclamation:  I'm always interested in ways to **make the world a better place  through code**.
 Feel free to connect with me and shoot me a message on LinkedIn :gun:✉️​